 A "clean shave" may not be as clean as you think.
-A 2019 study found that beards contain "significantly higher" amounts of bacteria than dogs, including potentially-harmful varieties, like staphylococcus aureus.
-When you shave, some of those bacteria are transferred onto your razor, and your bathroom's frequently-damp environment creates the perfect atmosphere for them to multiply.
+A 2019 study published in European Radiology found that beards contain "significantly higher" amounts of bacteria than dogs, including potentially-harmful varieties, like staphylococcus aureus.
+When you shave, some of those bacteria are transferred onto your razor, and your bathroom's frequently damp environment creates the perfect atmosphere for them to multiply.

-So, how do you take care of this potentially-infectious problem?
-Replace those blades regularly and give your razor a soak in a solution of half white vinegar, half water to kill off any lingering bacteria.
+So, how do you take care of this potentially infectious problem?
+Replace those blades regularly and give your razor a soak in a solution of half white vinegar and half water to kill off any lingering bacteria.

 However, there's a simple fix right in your bathroom: Soaking your toothbrush in antibacterial mouthwash can significantly decrease its bacterial load.

 To put it simply, chances are high your kitchen countertops are disgusting.
-According to 2011 research from the National Sanitation Foundation (NSF), kitchen counters are among the dirtiest parts of a house, with more than 30 percent of counters harboring potentially-harmful coliform bacteria.
+According to 2011 research from the National Sanitation Foundation (NSF), kitchen counters are among the dirtiest parts of a house, with more than 30 percent harboring potentially harmful coliform bacteria.

 If you want to keep your whole house cleaner, it's important to not let dishes languish in your sink for days at a time.
 The combination of food particles and warm water in your sink create the perfect breeding ground for bacteria.
 In fact, the NSF found that kitchen sinks had the second highest bacterial concentrations in the whole home.

 So, whenever possible, scrape your plates and load them directly into the dishwasher or wash them by hand immediately after use.
-Then, make sure to wipe down your sink with an antibacterial cleaner or a mixture of bleach and water when you're done.
+Then, make sure to wipe down your sink with an antibacterial cleaner or a mixture of bleach and water.